ElectronicCats/pxt-airQuality/README.md

 This package adds functionality to the CCS811 board.
 Based in the work of [ADataDate](https://github.com/ADataDate/pxt-airQuality)

-Electronic Cats invests time and resources providing this open source design, please support Electronic Cats and open-source hardware by purchasing products from Electronic Cats!

 ### Usage

 * The CCS811 Air Quality Sensor can be directly mated to the matching pins (I2C) of the SAMD21 system.